 Dealer Licensing in Oregon

-- Signed three-year surety bond ($40,000)
+- Signed surety bond ($40,000).

-- Liability insurance certification―must use the DMV form and have it stamped by your insurance company
+- Liability insurance certification―must use the DMV form and have it stamped by your insurance company.

-- Plate billing list (renewal applications only)
+- Plate billing list (renewal applications only).

-- Driver and Motor Vehicle Services Business Regulation
+- Driver and Motor Vehicle Services Division

 - 1905 Lana Ave NE

-- Salem OR 97314
+- Salem, OR 97314

 A $40,000 bond form from the Oregon DMV must be completed, signed and sealed by your bonding company with the applicant's signature as well.

 Another necessary form is the liability insurance certification form provided by the DMV, which must be completed, signed, and stamped by your insurance company.
 The DMV also accepts an insurance company form furnished by the insurance company as long as it duplicates the DMV form.
 "ACORD" binders or forms are not accepted by the Oregon DMV.
 Dealers must show proof of continuing education (12 hours) and education certificates must be furnished by an approved organization.

 Education certificates must be original, and copies are not accepted.

-Other Topics in This Section
+Related ContentRecommended ArticlesOther Topics in This Section